wealthguardcode/gig/programs/westwall-marina-package.md

 ---
 title: WestWall Marina™ Package
 heroDescription: Marina operations face various exposures that require several different forms of insurance, including marina liability insurance.
-WealthGuard's WestWall Marina Program can consolidate these coverages into one package policy.
+WealthGuard's WestWall Marina™ Program can consolidate these coverages into one package policy.
 image: /images/westwall/westwall-marina-1.jpeg
 image2: /images/westwall/westwall-marina-2.jpeg
-subHeading: WestWall Marina Package
+subHeading: WestWall Marina™ Package
 description: Marina owners face all kinds of hazards, including theft, damage to boats, and sometimes, damage to the structure of the marina itself.
 Marina operators also face liability exposures, including injury to the public, customers, and visitors.
-highlights: For more information about the WestWall Marina Program, contact WealthGuard below.
+highlights: For more information about the WestWall Marina™ Program, contact WealthGuard below.
 ---
 <!-- Markdown generator - https://jaspervdj.be/lorem-markdownum/ -->